-Ratchet & Clank: Rift Apart review – Outta this world
+Ratchet and Clank: Rift Apart review: Outta this world

 Sure, Ratchet & Clank: Rift Apart has some camera issues, a smattering of annoying bugs, AI fails, and the odd invisible wall that deters exploration.
 But none of these issues are big enough to overly distract from a gorgeous game world stuffed with cool characters that you’ll quickly care about (not to mention the killer arsenal).